Altinity/altinity-datasets/README.md

 ad-cli load iris
 ```

 Here is a more complex example.
-It loads the airplane dataset to the `air`
+It loads the airline dataset to the `air`
 database on a remote server.
 Also, we parallize the upload with 10 threads.
 ```
 ad-cli load airline --database=air --host=my.remote.host.com --parallel=10